Are You Ready For a New Dog

 How long after the death of a beloved friend is it appropriate to “replace” them?
 How do you know if you are emotionally ready to bring a new pet into your life?
 These are questions that I have asked myself, along with many other grieving pet owners.

 Have you allowed yourself time to grieve?
-When my first dog died, I had a very difficult time.
+When my first dog died, I had a tough time.
 She had been my childhood best friend, and I didn’t know how to sleep in my room without her comforting presence.
-My parents, in an effort to help me move on, rushed to replace her.
+To help me move on, my parents rushed to replace her.
 Soon I had a new dog sleeping in my bed, which in some ways, amplified my pain.

 If you get a new dog before you’ve had time to grieve, the look and feel of the new dog will only remind you of your loss.
 You’ll be frustrated that your new dog doesn’t respond to your commands the same way.
 You must allow yourself time to grieve the loss of your old friend.